 During the next 4 to 5 years most of us families lived happily on the

-over those years some families were moved out to houses and other families
+gradually over those years some families were moved out to houses and

 By the end of 1953 the 'Top' camp was no more and, as us youngsters passed by on the way to church (Our Lady of Perpetual Succour - the Catholic church just down the road) we'd gradually see that the area was finally cleaned up and turned into the lovely area it is now - The Leys.